teddy-vltn/vinted-discord-bot/readme.md

 # Vinted Monitor - No Delay (fyndit Public Bot)

 Vinted Monitor is a bot that monitors the Vinted items route for new items and notifies users in real-time.
 It is designed to work with minimal delay, ensuring that users are always up-to-date with the latest items.

-Ideal for people who wants to start a reselling discord service or community to make some money.
+This bot is actively developed and used on a public server.

 ---
 > [!TIP]